 At runtime, a central entity called the object manager is responsible for creating, deleting, and starting class instances, as well as managing links (instances of associations) between class instances.
-It also checks whether no cardinalities are violated: when the user creates an association, it checks that the maximal cardinality is not violated, and when the user deletes an association, it check whether the minimal cardinality is not violated.
+It also checks whether no minimal or maximal cardinalities are violated when the user deletes or instantiates an association, respectively.
 As mentioned previously, instances can send events to the object manager using the "cd" scope.
-The object manager can thus be seen as an ever-present, globally accessible object instance, although it is implicitly defined in the runtime, instead of as a SCCD class.
+The object manager can thus be seen as an ever-present, globally accessible object instance, although it is implicitly defined in the runtime, instead of as an SCCD class.